norvig/paip-lisp/docs/chapter14.md

 The details are in Hayes 1985.

 The need to define categories is a more difficult problem.
-Predicate calculus works very well for crisp, mathematical categories: a; is a triangle if and only if *x* is a polygon with three sides.
+Predicate calculus works very well for crisp, mathematical categories: *x* is a triangle if and only if *x* is a polygon with three sides.
 Unfortunately, most categories that humans deal with in everyday life are not defined so rigorously.
 The category *friend* refers to someone you have mostly positive feelings for, whom you can usually trust, and so on.
 This "definition" is not a set of necessary and sufficient conditions but rather is an open-ended list of ill-defined qualities that are highly correlated with the category *friend.* We have a prototype for what an ideal friend should be, but no clear-cut boundaries that separate *friend* from, say, *acquaintance.* Furthermore, the boundaries seem to vary from one situation to another: a person you describe as a good friend in your work place might be only an acquaintance in the context of your home life.